Historical Apoplexy · State Legislative Adaptations · North Carolina

 annually in SNAP benefits through commercial retailers, where

-75.7 cents of every food dollar pays for markup rather than food
+75.7 cents of every food dollar pays markup, not food

 production;